 - "We're buying our first house.
 What type of mortgage should I look for?"

-We also have a variety of planning tools members can use for quick calculations, such as a retirement planner, a Roth IRA planner, a college savings calculator, a 401(k) loan analyzer and many others.
-All are easy to use and easy to understand.
+There are a variety of planning tools you can use for quick calculations, such as a retirement planner, a Roth IRA planner, a college savings calculator, a 401(k) loan analyzer and more.

-Q. Is there a limit on the number of questions asked?
+Is there a limit on the number of questions I can ask?

-A. No, members may ask as many questions, as often as they want.
+No, you may ask as many questions, as often as you want.

 Who answers the questions?